gardener/etcd-backup-restore/docs/deployment/getting_started.md

 # Getting started

 The binary builds are not published with each release, but it is pretty straight forward to build it by following the steps mentioned [here](../development/local_setup.md#build).
 But we do publish the docker image with each release, please check the [release page](https://github.com/gardener/etcd-backup-restore/releases) for the same.
-Currently, release docker images are pushed to `europe-docker.pkg.dev/gardener-project/public/gardener/etcdbrctl` to container registry.
+Currently, release docker images are pushed to `europe-docker.pkg.dev/gardener-project/public/gardener/etcdbrctl` container  repository.

 ## Usage